SATXtoday City Guide Play Banner

 Hemisfair, 210 S. Alamo St.

 The site of the 1968 World Fair is now a redeveloped space that caters to San Antonians, including its youngest residents.
-Bring your kids to explore the Yanaguana Garden playground, the Toddler Play Area, the Sand Play Area, Union Pacific Railroad Splash Pad (seasonal), and more.
+Bring your kids to explore the Yanaguana Garden playground, the toddler and sand play areas, and the Union Pacific Railroad Splash Pad (seasonal).

 Mitchell Lake Audubon Center, 10750 Pleasanton Rd.

-This 38-acre garden in the heart of San Antonio offers kids classes + camps including a Children’s Vegetable Garden, Little Sprouts Hikes, Story Time in the Garden, and more.
+The 38-acre garden in the heart of San Antonio offers kids classes and camps, including a Children’s Vegetable Garden, Little Sprouts Hikes, and Story Time in the Garden.

 Animal encounters